SchmidtDSE/afscgap/inst/paper.md

 ---

 # Summary
 The Resource Assessment and Conservation Engineering Division of the National Oceanic and Atmospheric Administration's Alaska Fisheries Science Center (NOAA AFSC RACE) runs the [Groundfish Assessment Program](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program) (GAP) which produces longitudinal catch data [@afscgap].
 These "hauls" report where marine species are found during bottom trawl surveys and in what quantities, empowering ocean health research and fisheries management [@example].
-Increasing accessibility of these important data (RACEBASE) through tools for individuals of diverse programming experience, Pyafscgap.org offers not just easier access to the REST API through query compilation but provides both memory-efficient algorithms for "zero-catch inference" and interactive visual analytics tools [@inport; @ords].
+Increasing accessibility of these important data (RACEBASE) through tools for individuals of diverse programming experience, Pyafscgap.org offers not just easier access to the dataset's REST API through query compilation but provides both memory-efficient algorithms for "zero-catch inference" and interactive visual analytics tools [@inport].
 Altogether, this toolset supports investigatory tasks not easily executable using the API service alone and, leveraging game and information design, offers these data to a broader audience.

 # Statement of need
 Pyafscgap.org reduces barriers for use of GAP data, offering open source solutions for addressing the dataset's presence-only nature, use of proprietary databases, and size / complexity [@inport].

-## Developer needs
+## Developer accessibility
+First, working with these data requires knowledge of tools ouside the Python "standard toolchest" like the closed-source Oracle REST Data Services (ORDS) [@ords].
 The `afscgap` package offers easier developer access to the official REST service with automated pagination, query language compilation, and documented types.
-Together, these tools enable Python developers to use familiar patterns to interact with these data like type checking, standard documentation, and other Python data-related libraries while freeing programs from structures specific to closed-source Oracle REST Data Services (ORDS) [@ords].
+Together, these tools enable Python developers to use familiar patterns to interact with these data like type checking, standard documentation, and other Python data-related libraries.

+## Common analysis
 That being said, access to the API alone cannot support some investigations as the API provides "presence-only" data [@inport].
 Many types of analysis (like geohash-aggregated species catch per unit effort) require information not just about where a species was present but also where it was not [@geohash].
 In other words, while the presence-only dataset may provide a total weight or count, the total area swept for a region may not necessarily be easily available but required [@notebook].
-The `afscgap` Python package can, with memory efficiency, algorithmically infer those needed "zero catch" records.
+The `afscgap` Python package can, with memory efficiency, algorithmically infer those needed "zero catch" records for developers.

-## General public needs
+## General public accessibility
 Though the `afscgap` Python package makes GAP catch data more accessible to developers, the size and complexity of this dataset requires non-trivial engineering for comparative analysis between species, years, and/or geographic areas [@notebook].
+Without deep developer experience, it can be difficult to get started.
 To address a broader audience, this project also offers a no-code visualization tool sitting on top of `afscgap` to begin investigations with CSV and Python code export as a bridge to further analysis.

 # Functions
 This project aims to improve accessibility of GAP catch data, democratizing developer access and offering inclusive approachable tools to kickstart analysis.